Mecca's Angel: 2015: four-year-old season

 On her first appearance as a four-year-old, Mecca's Angel was sent to France for the Prix de Saint-Georges over 1000 metres at Longchamp Racecourse on 10 May.
 She started the 4/1 second favourite behind Catcall, a six-year-old gelding who had won the race in 2013 and 2014.
 Also in the field were Hot Streak, Maarek (Prix de l'Abbaye), Mirza (Prix du Petit Couvert) and Spirit Quartz (Prix du Gros Chêne).
 Mecca's Angel was among the leaders from the start and won "comfortably" by two lengths from Robert Le Diable.
 At the Curragh in July, the filly started odds-on favourite for the Sapphire Stakes but was beaten a neck by the six-year-old gelding Stepper Point.
 Dods was later to say that the ground in Ireland had been too firm for the filly to produce her best form.

 On 21 August Mecca's Angel was stepped up to Group One level for the first time for the Nunthorpe Stakes at York and started the 15/2 third favourite behind the American-trained two-year-old filly Acapulco and the King George Stakes winner Muthmir.
 Acapulco had easily defeated the Dods-trained Easton Angel when easily winning the Queen Mary Stakes.
 Stepper Point and Justice Day were again in opposition with the other fourteen runners included Sole Power, Goldream, Mattmu (Critérium de Maisons-Laffitte), Pearl Secret (Temple Stakes) and Move In Time (Prix de l'Abbaye).
 Mecca's Angel tracked the leaders down the centre of the course before making rapid progress in the final furlong.
 She moved into second place behind Acapulco before overtaking the America filly fifty yards from the finish and won by two lengths.
 Mattmu finished third ahead of Sole Power and Goldream.
-Interviewed after the race Michael Dods said "It's marvellous for the north and everyone involved".."
+Interviewed after the race, Michael Dods said "It's marvellous for the north and everyone involved and it’s great to beat the Americans."